UtkuKaradeniz/Ruling-Line-Removal/README.md

 |Correctly Removed Ruling Line Pixels (%)   | 99.60             | 93.53                     | 96.50                  |
 |Correctly Removed Pixels (%)               | 78.16             | 92.27                     | 89.26                  |

-    It should be noted that the above results are only from the sample page.
-In the actual dataset of the project, the performance of each algorithm was a bit underperforming compared to the above results.
+*It should be noted that the above results are only from the sample page.
+In the actual dataset of the project, the performance of each algorithm was underperforming compared to the above results.*

 # Conclusion and Final Remarks